 This inquiry (also in the context of the Western Ghats), by Shambhavi Singh, takes on the exploration of a thota in Kallahalla near Tirthahalli, and its construction in its surroundings.
 This imagination opposes the lines on a map that separate the elements of practices occurring on the ground through the fixing of land uses and displays a new way of seeing the landscape.

-Two postgraduate level studios were run this year in School of New Humanities and Design.
+Two postgraduate level studios were run under the School of New Humanities and Design.
 The intent was to bring interdisciplinary ways of situating, visualizing and engaging in complex environments in order to maintain an understanding of processes, forms, functions and relationships in the environment.

 The lab offers a 1-year Apprenticeship in the Postgraduate Diploma Program through the School of Foundation and Preparatory Studies (SFPS).